 REPORTS TO: Chief Mate

-- Safety duties: Holds a position on the ship’s Emergency Station Bill.
-Must perform requirements of Emergency Station Bill for both drills and actual emergencies to include but not limited to, fire, flooding, man overboard, abandon ship, medical, and spill response.
-Participates in safety meetings.
+- Holds a position on the ship’s Emergency Station Bill.
+Must meet requirements of Emergency Station Bill for both drills and actual emergencies to include fire, flooding, man overboard, abandon ship, medical, and spill response.

-- Guest Service: Interacting with guests in a friendly and courteous manner at all times.
-Provide friendly and professional service while assisting guests on and off the vessel at the gangway, while escorting guests to their stateroom, while working on stateroom maintenance projects, while performing safety rounds and while the bridge is open to the guests.
-Enhancing guest experience by actively searching for wildlife and bringing sightings to the attention of the officer on watch and the Expedition Leader.
+- Interacting with guests in a friendly and courteous manner always.
+Provide friendly and professional service while assisting guests on and off the vessel at the gangway, while escorting guests to their stateroom, while working on stateroom maintenance projects, while performing safety rounds, and while the bridge is open to the guests.

-- Minimum of 1-3 years in the maritime industry with progressively responsible experience is required.
+- 1-3 years in the maritime industry with progressively responsible experience.

 - Writing skills capable of completing forms and making log entries

 - Strong interpersonal skills and guest service aptitude

 - Must pass a security background check and DOT drug test.

 - Proven team player and have a Can-Do attitude.

 - Ability to take directions and work with a diverse team.

 - Ability to interpret and follow rules, policy and procedures.

 - Ability to maintain composure with courteous and professional demeanor.

 - First Aid and CPR Certification.